-Multiply matrices by scalars to produce new matrices, for example, when all of the payoffs in a game are doubled.
+We can multiply matrices by scalars to produce new matrices, for example, when all of the payoffs in a game are doubled.

 You can multiply any of these babies through a matrix with ease.

-Take this matrix:
+Say we've got a simple 2 × 2 matrix.
 Her name is S. We need to find 3S.
 Here's how that looks: